Quickstart

 fingerprint | type: bool default: false True turns on browser fingerprint to reduce cookie removal fraud in soft paywall scenarios. |

-idp | type: bool default: false Set to true when pointing to a Pigeon subdomain that is not in the same context of the primary calling domain. |
+idp (DEPRECATED) | type: bool default: false NOTE: This parameter is no longer needed.
+The plugin determines the proper IDP path internally now.
+Set to true when pointing to a Pigeon subdomain that is not in the same context of the primary calling domain. |

 Paywall